ml4ai/delphi/docs/delphi_database.md

 (Last updated on 8/19/2019)

+All data in the database was cleaned and processed by our python scripts found in our repository in the scripts directory.

 ## Indicator data table

 This table contains time series data for possible indicators (also known as